-6. Firmly press and release the "Learn" or "Training" button.
+6. Firmly press and release the LEARN or TRAINING button.
 The name and color of the button may vary by manufacturer.

-NOTE: There are 30 seconds in which to initiate the next step after the "Learn" button has been pressed.
+NOTE: You have 30 seconds in which to initiate the next step after the LEARN button has been pressed.

-7. Return to the vehicle and press the programmed HomeLink[®] button twice (holding the button for two seconds each time).
+7. Return to the vehicle and press the programmed HomeLink® button twice (holding the button for two seconds each time).
 If the device is plugged in and activates, programming is complete.